 Restoration of natural gas as the primary fuel at Sheldon beginning in 2028 was selected in almost all of the initial 27 runs varying CO2 restrictions, load, or market.
-Three (3) sensitivity cases were modeled to compare retirement to natural gas operation 1) SD-05 CO2 restriction, low load and market, 2) 2050 Net Zero with Glide Path CO2 restriction, base load and market, and 3) 2035 Net Zero with Glide Path CO2 restriction, base load and market, and 3) 2035 Net Zero with Glide Path CO2 restriction in 2028 was within a CT selected in-lieu of gas operation.
+Three (3) sensitivity cases were modeled to compare retirement to natural gas operation 1) SD-05 CO2 restriction, low load and market, 2) 2050 Net Zero with Glide Path CO2 restriction, base load and market, and 3) 2035 Net Zero with Glide Path CO2 restriction, high load and market, with a CT selected in-lieu of gas operation.
 The NPV cost with Sheldon retired in 2028 was within \$70 - 150 million of the resource plans with gas operation, which may fall within the accuracy of the current assumptions.
 Other questions associated with these sensitivity cases include: 1) Would a new CT have better availability, compared to a restored natural gas steam generator? and 2) Could new equipment be installed by 2028?

-One additional sensitivity case was modeled comparing continued operation on coal through 2050 to retirement in 2028 under the most favorable assumptions for coal (i.e., SD-05 CO_2 restriction, high load and market).
+One additional sensitivity case was modeled comparing continued operation on coal through 2050 to retirement in 2028 under the most favorable assumptions for coal (i.e., SD-05 CO2 restriction, high load and market).
 The NPV cost for this case is within \$50 million of the resource plan with gas operation and when resiliency considerations are included may be equal to gas operation.
 The likelihood of carbon constraints being enacted before 2050 is a risk associated with continued coal operation.